mgechev/angular-seed/README.md

 npm run docs      # api document for app
 ```

+## Using the experimental hot loader support

 If you want to try the experimental [hot loading](http://blog.mgechev.com/2015/10/26/angular2-hot-loader-hot-loading-tooling/) support use:

 ```
 npm start -- --hot-loader true
 ```

+Note that the hot loader is still in experimental phase of development and there are some missing features.
+If you experience any issues with it report them at [here](https://github.com/mgechev/angular2-hot-loader/issues).

 _Does not rely on any global dependencies._